Smoking Bubbles (Dry Ice Science) – SICK Science

 NOTE: Before handling any dry ice, put on a pair of heavy gloves.
 Dry ice is so cold (-110ºF/-78ºC) that it will burn your skin!

-- Make sure that you have pieces of dry ice that are smalle enough to fit inside your graduated cylinder.
+Make sure that you have pieces of dry ice that are small enough to fit inside your graduated cylinder.
 If not, put on a pair of safety glasses and use a hammer to break the dry ice into smaller pieces.

-- Once you've created the small pieces, drop a few into the graduated cylinder.
-Once in the water, the dry ice will begin bubbling and producing a smoke within the cylinder.
+Once you’ve created the small pieces, drop a few into the graduated cylinder.
+Once in the water, the dry ice will begin to bubble and produce a smoke within the cylinder.
 Eventually the smoke flows right over the top.

 Try adding some fun effects or adjusting ingredients to your smoking bubbles:

-- Add a few drops of food coloring or our Fizzers.
+- Add a few drops of food coloring or our Color Fizzers.